-Jessica Mills [BA Spring 2012] is the band and orchestra director at Romulus High School.
-She received an MM in flute performance from Wayne State University.
+Jessica (Mills) Rais [BME 2012] is Director of Bands at Romulus High School.
+She received a Master of Music Degree from Wayne State University.

-Jillian Schlegel [BA Spring 2011] is the head band director at Owosso High School.
+Jillian (Schlegel) Kowalcyk [BME 2011] is head band director at Owosso High School.

 Melissa (Lane) Harris [BME 2010] is a band and orchestra teacher at Truman Middle School in Albuquerque, New Mexico.

 Tracey Letten [BME 2010] teaches music for the Racine Unified School District.